 DOE + Small Business Innovation Research (SBIR)

 These awards are part of the Department’s larger efforts to help small businesses develop prototype technologies that could do the following:

 - Improve manufacturing energy efficiency

 - Reduce the cost of installing clean energy projects

 - Generate electricity from renewable energy sources

 In total, $17 million has been awarded to 17 SBIR projects in 13 states.
 These projects will focus on developing clean energy technologies with a strong potential for commercialization and job creation.

 The awards are for Phase II projects to further develop Phase I projects and produce a prototype or equivalent within two years.
-See the full list of SBIR projects and find more information on the Department’s Small Business Innovation Research program.
+Find more information on the Department’s Small Business Innovation Research program.